slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Situations Leading To Earning and Spending Money

-The Slonigiraf educational system has the following roles: teacher, expert, tutor of 0 tutees, tutor of 1 tutee, etc.
+The Slonig educational system has the following roles: teacher, expert, tutor of 0 tutees, tutor of 1 tutee, etc.

 Experts make money without taking risks, while tutors may incur a loss if their tutees forget the skill.
 Teachers only teach one student per skill and work as experts, so they consistently earn more than they lose.